Frequently asked questions

 - The Two Mountains consultant will assist you with documentation to complete for claims processing

-- List of documents required for a claims to be processed for burial or payout.
+- List of documents required for a claim to be processed for burial or payout.

 Yes, Foreign nationals can be covered if they meet the requirements included in the policy wording.